-Credit and concentration risk
+Credit risk

-The Lease Receivables bear a mix of credit and concentration risks.
-As a company that invests in carlease loans in the Netherlands the Company has significant exposure to credit and concentration risks associated with the carlease market in the Netherlands.
+The Lease Receivables bear credit risk.
+As a company that invests in carlease loans in the Netherlands the Company has significant exposure to credit risk associated with the carlease market in the Netherlands.

 Credit risk is mainly related to the economic conditions and the risk that individual borrowers might be unable to fulfil their payment obligations.
 However, these risks are mitigated because each Lease Receivable is collateralised by the related car/vehicle, and the portfolio is well spread over a large number of individual Lease Receivables, a variety of car/vehicle types, geographical areas and a variety in industry sectors in which the applicable lessees operate.
 If a borrower defaults and the Company forecloses on the Lease Receivable, the Company is entitled to all proceeds of the sale of the related car/vehicle.
 If the proceeds from the sale of the car are insufficient to repay the outstanding principal amount of the Lease Receivable, the Company could record a loss in this respect though, ultimately, such losses will very likely be borne by the Company's creditors that are also a party to the transaction.